keiji-imai/blog/content/projects/dyno/index.md

 ---
-title: MIT Motorsports Dyno
+title: Dyno
 draft: False
 date: 2022-11-18
-showViews: true
+description: "Characterizing a custom gearbox and inverter for MIT Motorsports"
-description: "Designing, machining, and testing a dyno for MIT Motorsports"
+summary: "Characterizing a motor and custom inverter for MIT Motorsports"
 series: ["MIT Motorsports"]
 series_order: 1
 ---